 Nikki Yelton is an Integrative & Functional Medicine Registered Dietitian Nutritionist serving clients worldwide.
 She offers a personalized functional medicine approach to helping women with GI distress and autoimmune conditions to get to the root cause of the symptoms holding them back so that they can start living the extraordinary life they dream of with more energy, purpose, and joy!

 To quench your thirst in a healthy way, opt for hydration that won’t lead to a blood sugar crash afterwards.
 Try these 6 effective and creative ways to hydrate and restore electrolytes.
-These are the best tips on hydration!
+These are the best hydration tips!

 Reading Time: 7 minutes